 Try out searching for "lost bitcoins", "stole my money" or "scammers" together with the wallet's name, even if you think the wallet is generally trustworthy.
 For all the bigger wallets you will find accusations.
 Make sure you understand why they were made and if you are comfortable with the provider's reaction.

-which is what we want to see for the verdict reproducible.
+which is what we expect to see for the verdict: reproducible.

 Reproducible: The provided Source Code matches the app released on Google Play

 The app can be independently verified.
 If the provider puts your funds at risk on purpose or by accident, security researchers can see this if they care to look.
 It also means that inside the company engineers can verify that the release manager is releasing the app based on code known to all engineers on the team.
 A scammer would have to work under the potential eyes of security researchers.
 He would have to take more effort in hiding any exploit.